mowillia/LargeNKP/README.md

 Wlimit = 400
 ```

+These values are taken from the problem statement in [RossettaCode Knapsack: 0-1](https://rosettacode.org/wiki/Knapsack_problem/0-1)

 ## Quick Start Up

 The quickest way to run the algorithm for a first test is to open the notebook `quick_start.ipynb` and execute all the cells.
-The notebook compares the results of the large N algorithm to those of dynamical programming for the problem described in [RossettaCode Knapsack](https://rosettacode.org/wiki/Knapsack_problem).
-For only the large N algorithm solution, you would run the following code.
+The notebook compares the results of the large N algorithm to those of dynamical programming for the above Knapsack instance.
+The knapsack algorithms out put lists of 1s and 0s corresponding to putting an item in a knapsack or leaving it out.
+To get results for the large N algorithm solution alone run the following code.

 ```
 from largeN import zero_one_algorithm

-zero_one_algorithm(weights = weight_vec, values = value_vec, limit = Wlimit)
+soln = zero_one_algorithm(weights = weight_vec, values = value_vec, limit = Wlimit)
->>> [1, 1, 1, 1, 1, 0, 1, 0, 0, 0, 1, 0, 0, 0, 0, 1, 1, 1, 1, 0, 1, 0]
+for k in range(len(soln)):
+    if soln[k] == 1:
+        print(items[k][0])
+>>>
+map
+compass
+water
+sandwich
+glucose
+banana
+suntan cream
+waterproof trousers
+waterproof overclothes
+note-case
+sunglasses
+socks
 ```

-To apply the problem to other instances of values and weights, just replace the values and weight lists in the quick start up with your chosen lists.
+To apply the problem to other instances of items, values, and weights, just replace the values and weight lists in the quick start up with your chosen lists.

 ## Plotting Potential Function